Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach

-We implemented our new method on data from the Pilot Survey of the Evolutionary Map of the Universe (EMU-PS, \citet{Norris2021}).
+In this paper we apply the coarse-grained complexity, as calibrated in S19 and without re-training, to a much larger data set from the Pilot Survey of the Evolutionary Map of the Universe (EMU-PS, \citet{2021PASA...38...46N}).
 While the primary goal of the EMU Pilot Survey is to test and refine observing parameters and strategy for the main survey, the EMU-PS in itself presents opportunity for new discoveries.
-Recently self-organising maps have been used successfully to detect unusual sources with reference to the ensemble using a sub-set of components from complex sources selected from EMU-PS catalogue data \citep{Nikhel}.
-The method used in the present paper computes a complexity measure that does not make reference to the ensemble or require a catalogue.
-We partition the data into frames rather than sources, computing the course-grained complexity within a sliding frame (square aperture) across the image.
+Recently self-organising maps have been used successfully to detect unusual sources with reference to the broader sample (ensemble) using a sub-set of components from complex sources selected from EMU-PS catalogue data \citep{Nikhel}.
+The method used in the present paper is based on a complexity measure that has the advantage of being efficient to compute as it does not require computing pair-wise distances between observations within the broader sample and does not require, hence is not confined to, traditional source extraction or existing catalogue data.
+We partition the data using frames rather than identified sources, computing the course-grained complexity within a sliding frame (square aperture) across the image.
 An important feature of the scan method used is that the frames are sampled from the EMU-PS data in a blind manner (that is without using a source extraction tool or existing catalogue data).
 This helps reduce the risk of producing a sample that is biased towards preconceived notions of what is interesting, referred to as expectation bias by \citet{norris2017} and \citet{Robinson87}.
 The approach can also be used without the prior identification of complex sources.
 This is intended to assist with the identification of the unexpected in new and large data with the goal of new scientific discoveries and surprise.